httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 # What's Important About HTTP {#overview}

-There are many ways that HTTP applications are defined and deployed, and sometimes they are brought to the IETF for standardisation.
+There are many ways that applications using HTTP are defined and deployed, and sometimes they are brought to the IETF for standardisation.
 In that process, what might be workable for deployment in a limited fashion isn't appropriate for standardisation and the corresponding broader deployment.

 This section examines the facets of the protocol that are important to preserve in these situations.